philips-labs/terraform-aws-github-runner/README.md

 The "scale up runner" lambda listens to the SQS queue and picks up events.
 The lambda runs various checks to decide whether a new EC2 spot instance needs to be created.
 For example, the instance is not created if the build is already started by an existing runner, or the maximum number of runners is reached.

-The Lambda first requests a registration token from GitHub, which is needed later by the runner to register itself.
+The Lambda first requests a JIT configuration or registration token from GitHub, which is needed later by the runner to register itself.
 This avoids the case that the EC2 instance, which later in the process will install the agent, needs administration permissions to register the runner.
 Next, the EC2 spot instance is created via the launch template.
 The launch template defines the specifications of the required instance and contains a [`user_data`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) script.
 This script will install the required software and configure it.
 The registration token for the action runner is stored in the parameter store (SSM), from which the user data script will fetch it and delete it once it has been retrieved.
 Once the user data script is finished, the action runner should be online, and the workflow will start in seconds.

 Scaling down the runners is at the moment brute-forced, every configurable amount of minutes a lambda will check every runner (instance) if it is busy.
 In case the runner is not busy it will be removed from GitHub and the instance terminated in AWS.
 At the moment there seems to be no other option to scale down more smoothly.